 No results found

 The X92-B engine is equipped with the latest state-of-the-art development of common rail technology, which results in lower fuel consumption across the entire operating range, especially at low and part loads.
 Intelligent Combustion Control (ICC) system enables further fuel savings by automatic balancing of each cylinder load.
-Different engine tunings (Standard, Delta, Delta By-Pass and Low Load) are available in order to meet specific customer requirements.
+Different engine tunings (Delta By-Pass and Low Load) are available in order to meet specific customer requirements.
 The engine is fully compliant with IMO Tier III NOx emission levels when equipped with an SCR catalyst system.
 The introduction of the EEDI index also puts an emphasis on CO2 emissions and total vessel efficiency.
 The internal engine efficiency of X92-B and the possibility to apply a Waste Heat Recovery System makes it easy for shipyards to meet these new requirements.

 The X92-B includes additional improvements to increase the reliability or to simplify the design like the high pressure system oil for the crosshead bearing or the optimized cylinder liner cooling system.
 The Data Collection and Monitoring (DCM) system is installed as standard on the engine, allowing the visualisation and the display of engine or vessel data, which can be useful for trouble-shooting and for maintenance activities.